chrisjalinsky/vagrant-ansible-openldap-lab/README.md

 * common - builds the host file, since DNS is not available
 * openldap - installs openldap according to the debconf variables set by the role.
 Builds a base LDAP org
+* openssh_server - installs ssh login support and utilizes the LDAP ssh key login, with a fall back to password, if key is not specified
 * openssl - installs openssl, and creates a unique pem file based on the hostname
 * phpldapadmin - installs htpasswd, phpldapadmin and sets the configuration to the openldap LDAP org
-* openldap_client - installs authentication modules for openldap authentication on client machines, uses the established openldap LDAP org
+* openldap_client - installs authentication modules for openldap authentication on client machines, uses the established openldap LDAP org.
+Additionally custom schemas have been created to add user bashrc profiles and ssh public keys
 * grafana - installs grafana and uses openldap for authentication.
-Having some issues with setting the org role.
-Currently, the binddn users have grafana Admin privileges
+The LDAP groups are mapped into grafana org roles

 OpenLDAP